 Location Tips: Great for garden borders, containers or hanging baskets.
 Cut back after the first flush of flowers to encourage more blooms.

 As you can see – bringing birds to your garden is easier than you think.
-With these 15 flowers you can create a colorful, bird friendly environment that both you and your feathered friends will enjoy.
+With these 15 flowers you can create a colorful, bird friendly environment.
+One that you and the birds will enjoy.